 Frederick Douglass was one of the greatest abolitionists, known for his powerful oratory.
 David W. Blight, author of a new biography of Douglass and winner of the Pulitzer Prize, will visit Flushing Library on Saturday, November 16 at 2pm.
 Register for his talk at davidwblight.… READ MORE

-The National Book Award finalists have been announced—how many can you read before the winners are announced at the end of November?
-Five finalists have been chosen in each of five categories: fiction, nonfiction, poetry, translated literature, and young people's literature.… READ MORE
+The National Book Awards finalists have been announced—how many can you read before the winners are announced on November 20?
+Five finalists have been chosen in each of five categories: fiction, nonfiction, poetry, translated literature, and young people's literature.
+Discover… READ MORE

 For Newbery Medal recipient Erin Entrada Kelly, reading isn’t only entertainment or a diversion.
 It literally saved her life.